MrFelixU/toys/html5/frisk/README.md

   but it seems nicer to allow the map-builder to define these inline)
 - current number of armies
 - the current ruler
+- to know which continent it belongs to

 Each player needs:
 - an id